nikodunk/blog/drafts/2022-07-08-how-politics-is-like-open-source.md

 How I discovered centrism through open-source software, or: how the US political parties map to linux distributions.

+There are parallels between political parties in the US and open-source linux distributions in their methods, attitudes and approaches.

 I recently switched to Linux full-time, and started some low-key contributions mainly to documentation, testing and the new Fedora website.
 I made had some realizations in the process on conservativism vs. progressivism in the open-source scene.
 Specifically, in the different approaches that different open-source Linux distributions take to their packaging:

 Arch <=> left-wing Progressivism: